List of Mary-Kate and Ashley video games: Reception

 Reception for the games have been heavily negative, with the 1999 Game Boy Color game The New Adventures of Mary-Kate & Ashley receiving a score of 6/10 from IGN while the 2000 Magical Mystery Mall received one of 4/10.
 In contrast, the Telegraph praised the Pocket Planner as being "quite clever".

 Mary-Kate and Ashley: Magical Mystery Mall sold 286,000 copies.

+Lawsuit

+In 2004, the Olsen twins sued Acclaim because they claimed that Acclaim had not made payments on a settlement agreement.
+The settlement agreement came about because an audit of Acclaim's books showed that royalties due to the twins had not been paid.
+The lawsuit included a letter from the twins' attorney, Martin Singer, that stated that Acclaim had "taken the franchise of the Mary-Kate and Ashley brand in video games which had flourished and has now run it into the ground."